ORNL/AdditiveFOAM/README.md

 | Column 6 | For a line (mode = 0), this is the velocity of the laser in meters/second. <br>For a point (mode = 1), this is the dwell time of the laser in seconds                         |

 ### Exporting ExaCA Data
 One feature of AdditiveFOAM is its ability to export thermal information to [ExaCA](https://github.com/LLNL/ExaCA), a cellular automata (CA) code for grain growth under additive manufacturing conditions.
-This feature is enabled using the **execute** flag in the `constant/foamToExaCADict` file.
-The solidification conditions at the specified **isotherm** is tracked in the represenative volume element defined by **box** and a resolution defined by **dx**.
+This feature is enabled using the `execute` flag in the `constant/foamToExaCADict` file.
+The solidification conditions at the specified `isotherm` is tracked in the represenative volume element defined by `box` and a resolution defined by `dx`.
 It is recommended to track the liquidus isotherm.
 Users should be warned that this interpolation may cause a significant load-balancing issues if the resolution of the ExaCA data is much finer than that of the AdditiveFOAM mesh, and therefore, this feature should be used selectively.

 ## License
 AdditiveFOAM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the file `LICENSE` in this directory or http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.

 ## Contact
-For any questions, issues, or suggestions regarding AdditiveFOAM, you can reach out to the project maintainers through the GitHub repository's issue tracker or by contacting the development team in the **Contributors** links above.
+For any questions, issues, or suggestions regarding AdditiveFOAM, you can reach out to the project maintainers through the GitHub repository's issue tracker or by contacting the [development team](#Contributors).

+## Contributing

+We encourage you to contribute to AdditiveFOAM!
+Please check the [guidelines](CONTRIBUTING.md) on how to do so.

 We appreciate your interest in AdditiveFOAM and look forward to your contributions!